No one wants a dud of a website. It’s a waste of money and a waste of time.

 - email traffic

 Website traffic from organic search comes from visitors finding your page on a search engine such as Google.
 Paid traffic comes from visitors clicking on a paid advertisement you put out.
+Monitor paid search when running paid search advertising campaigns.

 Direct traffic is by far, the coolest.
 Visitors typed your website address directly into the web browser.
 This means that your visitors remember your site, or someone referred you through word of mouth.